fgregoretti/Cpp-AIF/doc/tmaze_doc/tmaze.md

 ## 1. The problem
 In this problem, we examine an agent traversing a T-maze with three arms, with the agent's initial position being the central location.
-One of the bottom arms of the maze includes a cue that provides information about the probable location of a reward in either of the two top arms, referred to as 'Left' or 'Right'.
+The bottom arm of the maze includes a cue that provides information about the probable location of a reward in either of the two top arms, referred to as 'Left' or 'Right'.

+For the implementation of this problem using ``cpp-AcI`` refer to the file [`main_Tmaze.cpp`](../../main_Tmaze.cpp).

 ## 2. The environment
-The environment is described by the joint occurence two distinct 'types' of states at each time step, which are referred to as hidden state factors.
+The environment is described by the joint occurence of two distinct 'types' of states at each time step, which are referred to as hidden state factors.

 The first hidden state factor (location) is a discrete variable with values in $(0,1,2,3)$ that encodes the agent's present location.
 The four vlaues correspond to the $( Center, Left, Right, Bottom )$ location.
-For example, if the agent is in the CUE LOCATION, the current state of this factor would be $S^0 = \left\lbrack \matrix{ 0 & 0 & 0 & 1 } \right\rbrack$.
+For example, if the agent is in the $Bottom$ location, the current state of this factor would be $S^0 = \left\lbrack \matrix{ 0 & 0 & 0 & 1 } \right\rbrack$.

 The second hidden state factor (reward condition) is a discrete variable with values in $(0,1)$ that econdes the reward condition of the trial: $( Reward\ on\ Left, Reward\ on\ Right )$.
 For example, a trial with the Reward on Left condition would be represented as the state $S^1 = \left\lbrack \matrix{ 1 & 0} \right\rbrack$.